robertfer68-del/lte-coverage-ambato-analysis/README.md

 - Jefferson Ribadeneira

 ## Afiliation:
-Facultad de Informática y Electrónica
+- Facultad de Informática y Electrónica
-Escuela Superior POlitécnica de Chimborazo
+- Escuela Superior Politécnica de Chimborazo
-Riobamba - Ecuador
+- Riobamba - Ecuador

 ## Description
 This repository contains all the scripts and data necessary to reproduce the results presented in the article titled *“Radio Coverage Analysis of a 4G Network in Ambato’s Center”*, submitted to IEEE Latin America Transactions.